FreePoint: Unsupervised Point Cloud Instance Segmentation: Experiments

-\paragraph{Loss} To validate the effectiveness of our weakly-supervised loss design, we first evaluate the result of using fully-supervised loss(\textit{i.e.,} Dice loss and BCE loss) alone, discovering that directly adopting such loss leads to unsatisfactory results.
+\paragraph{Weakly-supervised learning design.} To validate the effectiveness of our weakly-supervised design including different loss terms and undersegmentation-ignore method, we first evaluate the result of using fully-supervised loss(\textit{i.e.,} Dice loss and BCE loss) alone, discovering that directly adopting such loss leads to unsatisfactory results.
 We also find that only using our proposed weakly-supervised loss terms is even much worse than only using fully-supervised loss terms.
 This may be attributed to that terms for weak supervision contain too little information, unable to match low-quality predictions with ground truth at the early training stage.
-Each loss term is validated in Table~\ref{tab:loss}.
-They all contribute to the final results.
+Each loss term and undersegmentation-ignore design are validated in Table~\ref{tab:loss}.